 Our executive compensation program consists primarily of salary, incentive cash and equity compensation (which historically, we have issued in the form of stock options, but in 2019 included restricted stock units and performance-based restricted stock units).
 Likewise, we maintain compensation programs broadly for the majority of employees of the organization to align with the variable cash and equity pay component already provided to executive-level employees.
-We typically make new equity award grants annually and consider adjustments to the compensation compensation review.
+We typically make new equity award grants annually and consider adjustments to the components of our executive compensation program in connection with our yearly compensation review.
 These determinations are based in part upon market analysis performed by the independent compensation consultant retained by our Compensation Committee as well as by the Company's business priorities and in consideration of the Company's resources.